 Scottish Castles.... there's really nothing else quite like them!

-There are over 3000 castles in Scotland, that's roughly one for every 100 square miles - a pretty impressive figure.
+There have been over 3000 castles built in Scotland, that's roughly one for every 100 square miles, a pretty impressive figure.

 These incredible structures stand as awe-inspiring monuments to the life of the Scottish people in centuries past.